Skip to main content

 Nuclear medicine scan

-A nuclear medicine scan is a way of taking images of the body by giving an injection called a tracer which is a substance with a small amount of radioactivity that highlights the part of ...
+A nuclear medicine scan is a way of taking images of the body by giving an injection called a tracer which is a substance with a small amount of radioactivity that highlights the part of the body we ...

 Cardiovascular magnetic resonance (CMR) scan